juanmaorta/html-hash-webpack-plugin/README.md

 Plugin works nice with '''webpack-md5-hash''' plugin, so you can have vendors.[chunkhash].js file with libs, which will not change so often and can be cached in browser; and index.[chunkhash].js, which will change more often, after any code modification.

+Also, if you use '''extract-text-webpack-plugin''' to, for example, to separate css from js, plugin will handle it

 # Installation

 ```